beansai/beans-tutorials/dynamic-routes-optimization/README.md

    * also, we specified the name of the response with the same name, and it would also be available in the dropdown menu on the UI as well

+### Stateless to Stateful

+The optimization above does not create routes nor make any assignments, which is suitable for continuous experimentation and tuning.
+The saved configuration and saved result can be used for analysis or route matching prior to finalize the routes.

+To go from optimization to dispatch, we will need to apply the result of the optimization to create routes and thus transition to the **stateful**.

+#### Configure some assignees (drivers)

+We need to create some assignees (drivers) so we can associate the segments.
+`curl -k -H 'Authorization:<token>' https://isp.beans.ai/enterprise/v1/lists/assignees -XPOST --data '@assets/assignees.json'`

 #### Applying the DRO results to create routes

 The segments in the [assets/simple_dro_response.json](https://github.com/beansai/beans-tutorials/blob/main/dynamic-routes-optimization/assets/simple_dro_response.json)